fossfreedom/indicator-sysmonitor/README.md

 Changelog

+ - v0.4.6 - bug fixes for battery indicator and for spurious overwrite when adding new sensor
  - v0.4.5 - removed indicator icon since not needed
  - v0.4.4 - fix dependencies and corrected shown indicator icon
  - v0.4.3 - fork from original author